dappnode/DAppNodeDocs/docs/troubleshooting.md

 Using Parity, it is also possible that the initial sync gets stuck at a given snapshot of the first sync, if this happens try removing ETHCHAIN volume and let the sync start again.
 To do so you have to enter in Packages/System packages / Ethchain / Controls and hit remove volume, the existing synced snapshots will be erased and the sync will start again.

 When using Parity, it might happen that when the snapshots finish syncin you are still very far away the current block height so it will take ages to finish the sync block by block.
-You can try to set up the Parity flag ```--warp-barrier (current block height -30.000 blocks)``` so the sync takes a higher number of snapshots what will decrease the number oof spare blocks left to be synced individually.
+You can try to set up the Parity flag ```--warp-barrier (current block height -30.000 blocks)``` so the sync takes a higher number of snapshots what will decrease the number of spare blocks left to be synced individually.
 Have a look at this example.

 <p align="center">
     <img width="1000"src="https://github.com/dappnode/DAppNodeDocs/blob/master/docs/images/warpbarrier.jpg?raw=true">